 Coating of synthetic polymers (poly amino acids) facilitates the attachment of both cells and proteins.
 Poly-amino acids like poly-lysine and poly-ornithine create a positive charge on polystyrene and increase the positively-charged sites available for cell binding.11 They are also used in combination with attachment factors which can promote electrostatic interaction between negatively-charged ions on the cell membrane and positively-charged ions of attachment factors on the culture surface.

 Coating of culture surface with ECM proteins and synthetic polymers greatly influences cell behavior.
 The response observed is dependent on both cell type and coating used as substrate.
-Cells in contact with the attachment factors survive longer and can also be grown in absence of serum factors.3 The attachment factors can sequester and store growth factors, controlling spatio-temporal regulation of factors and facilitates cross talk between growth factor receptors and ECM receptors.
+Cells in contact with the attachment factors survive longer and can also be grown in absence of serum factors.3 The attachment factors can sequester and store growth factors, controlling spatio-temporal regulation of factors and facilitating cross talk between growth factor receptors and ECM receptors.
 It also defines mechanical properties and instructs cells to differentiate under permissive conditions.
-ECM proteins also induce intracellular signaling through cell-surface receptor in synergy with growth factor signaling.12 As cell culture is evolving, more components and combinations are needed to better mimic the in-vivo conditions of tissues and decipher the language of extracellular matrix between cells.
+ECM proteins induce intracellular signaling through cell-surface receptor in synergy with growth factor signaling.12 As cell culture is evolving, more components and combinations are needed to better mimic the in-vivo conditions of tissues and decipher the language of extracellular matrix between cells.